 DANCE NOVA SCOTIA is the umbrella service organization for all forms of dance in Nova Scotia.
-Founded in 1974 and incorporated in 1975., it is one of seven provincial cultural service organizations that comprise the Cultural Federations of Nova Scotia, which are funded by the province.
+Founded in 1974 and incorporated in 1975, it is one of eight provincial cultural service organizations that comprise the Cultural Federations of Nova Scotia, which are funded by the province.
 Dance Nova Scotia is a registered charitable organization governed by a Board of Directors elected from the community.

 - Providing educational resources to public schools, including the creation of instructional materials relating dance to Grades P - 9 social studies, language arts and music curricula in Acadian and traditional Cape Breton dance, professional development for school teachers and library resources for dance in education;

 - Community-based networking and pilot programs to promote existing dance opportunities and to encourage the development of new dance programs where none have existed before.

 - Providing services to professional dance artists and companies to assist with fundraising, grant writing and promotion;

 - Partnering with Kinetic Studio to present their Open Studio and First Ideas series, residencies with visiting choreographers and dancers, building mentorship opportunities, as well as presenting Taking Steps to Fly, a yearly showcase for young choreographers;